Rosh-Made/rosh-made/blog/urban-backyard-makeover-kitchen-garden.md

 ~ If you’re someone who’s keen to learn and invest time in gardening, take this free course: [NZ Certificate in Horticulture (General) Level 3](https://www.openpolytechnic.ac.nz/qualifications-and-courses/nz2677-new-zealand-certificate-in-horticulture-general-level-3/) which is funded by the government from the open polytechnic university.
 I’ve started mine and it's super interesting, so much to learn :)

+~ To someone who’s new to gardening and knows nothing about growing veggies, it may sound overwhelming and of course a lot of hard work, but once you learn the basics and get the momentum, you’re going to be rewarded, trust the process!

+~ Trust me there's no such a thing as a green thumb, you only need patience + practice.
+If you want to start something and are not sure from where to, start with lettuce, probably the easiest veggie to grow.

+~ They are going to be a lot of trial and error and lessons learned!

 ~ For aesthetics purposes:

 * installed string lights overhead to help to give this space a magical ambiance in the nighttime